By Richard Greene

-At the same time, TWR is uploading previously aired content such as Power of the Gospel onto its TWR360 smartphone app.
+At the same time, TWR is uploading previously aired content, such as from Power of the Gospel, onto its TWR360 smartphone app.
 This digital platform expands TWR’s ability to reach even more Japanese listeners.

 But ministry goes beyond programming.
 In partnership with Japanese churches and volunteers from overseas churches, TWR is helping to distribute the Gospel of John and Bible tracts, as well as flyers about TWR’s programs and the local churches.
 People who had never heard the gospel before are coming to church and committing their lives to following Jesus.

 One hard-to-reach audience TWR is praying about how to connect with are called hikikomori, people who have withdrawn from society.
 They avoid personal or social contact and live in self-imposed isolation for an extended period of time, six months or longer.
 These recluses usually hole up in their bedrooms in their parents’ homes.